IuvenisSapiens/latex2sympy2_extended/README.md

 * **Set:** Union (∪), Intersection (∩), etc...
 * **Other:** Binomial...

+> [!note]
+>
-**NOTICE:** It will do some irreversible calculations when converting determinants, transposed matrixes and elementary transformations...
+> * It will do some irreversible calculations when converting determinants, transposed matrixes and elementary transformations...

-**NOTICE:** comma separated numbers are only supported in standalone form: `1,233`, not in expressions: `1,233x`.
+> * comma separated numbers are only supported in standalone form: `1,233`, not in expressions: `1,233x`.

 ## Installation